PopovEvgeniy/blackice/readme.txt

   The complex file cryptography tool (both encryption and decryption) by Popov Evgeniy Alekseyevich

-                          Version 2.0.3.1
+                          Version 2.0.3.2

-System requirements
+System requirements.

 1 megabyte of free RAM.
-76 kilobytes of free space on storage media.
+76 kilobytes of free space on the storage medium.
-Operating system: Unix (any Unix-like system) or Windows (Windows 2000 or higher)
+Operating system: Unix (any Unix-like system) or Windows (Windows 2000 or higher).

-Program description
+The program description.

 This program lets you encrypt and decrypt your files.
 It uses a custom cryptography algorithm.

-Some remarks about encryption and decryption
+Some remarks about encryption and decryption.

 An encrypted file is twice the size of the original file.
 A decrypted file has a normal size.
 An output file will be created before starting the encryption or decryption process.

-Password limitation
+The password limitation.

 The minimum password length is 2 characters.
 The maximum password length is 255 characters.

-Command-line arguments
+The command-line arguments.

 This program takes 3 command-line arguments: the mode, a password, and a file name.
 The modes are: encrypt — encryption mode, decrypt — decryption mode.

-Exit codes
+Exit codes.

 0: The operation was successfully completed.
 1: The password length is invalid.